 |English Comp.
 I & II||6|

-The most recent PCAT score (composite score and writing score) will be used for admissions purposes, regardless of the number of times the student takes the test.
-For applicants applying for admission to the Fall 2014 PharmD class, PCAT scores obtained prior to July 2012 will not be considered.
+The most recent PCAT score (composite score and writing score) will be used for admission purposes, regardless of the number of times the student takes the test.
+For applicants applying for admission to the Fall 2015 PharmD class, PCAT scores obtained prior to July 2013 will not be considered.
 This two-year time limit will continue in subsequent years.
 It is recommended that students take the PCAT after the first preprofessional year coursework is completed, ideally no earlier than September of the second preprofessional year.
 However, July testing prior to the second preprofessional year is available for those that wish to take it then.
 If additional fall test dates are offered, no PCAT score will be accepted from tests taken after December 1 of the year prior to admission.

 There are immunizations required prior to matriculation.